maxhallinan/git-chipper/readme.md

   Options
     -n, --not
-      Select all branch names except those provided in this comma-separated list.
+      Select all branches except those named in this comma-separated list.

   Examples
     $ git-chipper